 LAKE OSPREY is a privately-owned, unusually shallow lake located just south of University Parkway, within the Lakewood Ranch subdivision (and not to be confused with a similarly named lake in Oscar Scherer State Park).
 Access to the lake is most often gained via Lake Osprey Drive, off University Parkway.
-Note that Lake Osprey Drive begins a two-mile loop that goes all the way around the lake: University Parkway>Lake Osprey Drive>Professional Parkway W>Town Center Parkway>University Parkway (and vice versa).
+Note that Lake Osprey Drive begins a two-mile driving or hiking loop that goes all the way around the lake: University Parkway>Lake Osprey Drive>Professional Parkway W>Town Center Parkway>University Parkway (and vice versa).
 Lake Osprey is one of only a few places in northern Sarasota County where Purple Gallinule breed.
-At various points around the lake, it is possible see birds up close, however, a scope is often helpful in scanning for birds along more distant shorelines.
+At various points around the lake, it is possible to see birds up close; however, a scope is often very helpful in scanning for birds along more distant shorelines.
 Birders may consider combining a visit to Lake Osprey with a trip to Nathan Benderson Park, only a few minutes’ drive to the west (across I-75).
-Parking may be an issue at Lake Osprey, depending upon the season and day of the week.
+No public restrooms.
 No admission fee.

 Featured Birds: About 140 species have been reported in the Lake Osprey area by eBirders.
-Open water, and wetlands of reeds and Spatterdock (Nuphar advena) provide the most common view from the shoreline.
-At most times of the year look for wading birds, as well as Purple Gallinule, and other local breeders, such as Least Bittern, King Rail, Common Gallinule and Wood Duck.
+Open water and wetlands of reeds and Spatterdock (Nuphar advena) provide the most common view from the shoreline.
+At most times of the year, look for wading birds, as well as Purple Gallinule and other local breeders, such as Least Bittern, Common Gallinule and Wood Duck.
 From sidewalks that ring the lake, check bushes and trees for Brown Thrasher and Common Yellowthroat, and, recently, White-winged Dove.
 Migrating warblers may be spotted here in spring and fall.
-Northern Bobwhite sometimes are seen along meadows at Professional Drive and Lake Osprey Drive.
+Northern Bobwhite sometimes may be seen along meadows at Professional Drive and Lake Osprey Drive.

 Insider’s Tip: Sidewalks and parking lots on the lake side of the roads can get you close to the lake at many points.
-A good strategy might be to find an unrestricted parking spot, bird the nearby lake area, walk a bit on adjacent sidewalks, and then drive to another parking location.
+Hiking around the lake is a good strategy, but lake views are sometimes obscured by buildings, especially on the west side of the lake.
+Another good strategy might be to find an unrestricted parking spot, bird the nearby lake area, walk a bit on adjacent sidewalks, and then drive to another parking location.
 Please use caution around the lake—alligators may be lurking—and be careful to respect all parking restrictions.
 At the western edge of the lake, the best birding and parking are often found at the Keiser/Everglades University lot; however, a sign at the lot entrance at 6001 Lake Osprey Drive indicates that this area is available for parking by permit-only and unauthorized vehicles may be towed.
 Nevertheless, visitors have successfully birded here when remaining close to their vehicles.
-Roving university guards generally have been receptive in allowing birding once advised about it.
-Another favorite spot to park and view Purple Gallinule is the currently vacant Lakewood Ranch Visitor Information Center (just west of the HomeBanc NA building); when driving from the west on University Parkway, pass Lake Osprey Drive and make the next right into the Visitor Center.
+Roving university guards generally have been receptive in allowing birding.
+Another favorite spot to park and view Purple Gallinule is the currently vacant, former Lakewood Ranch Visitor Information Center, at 6220 University Parkway (just west of the 1st Citizens’ Bank); when driving from the west on University Parkway, pass Lake Osprey Drive and make the next right into the Visitor Center.
 The EVEN Hotel, at 6231 Lake Osprey Drive, and one of the two main entrances for Keiser University (the one closer to I-75), do not appear to have parking restrictions, nor do most office and retail parking lots on the lake south of there.
-Also, at this time, a number of business buildings appear to be vacant, and parking may be unrestricted at lots for these locations.
+Also, at this time, a number of business buildings appear to be vacant and their parking lots may be unrestricted.

 GPS Coordinates: 27.384610, -82.441621

 To visit the southern end of Lido Key, park in the lot at South Lido County (Beach) Park, at the end of Benjamin Franklin Drive; then walk towards the trailhead to the north, beyond the restroom pavilion.
-From the trailhead, unpaved trails diverge into the southern part of Ted Sperling Nature Park, looping through marsh and mangroves, while generally paralleling the beach.
-Or, just walk north along the beach, entering the woods at trail openings.
-To get from South Lido County (Beach) Park to the kayak rental area, mangrove tunnels and trails located in the northern part of Ted Sperling Nature Park, drive back north on Benjamin Franklin Drive and turn right on Taft Drive.
+From the trailhead, unpaved trails diverge into the southern part of Ted Sperling Nature Park, looping through marsh and mangroves, while generally paralleling the bayside beach.
+Or, just walk north along the bayside beach, entering the woods at trail openings.
+To get from South Lido County (Beach) Park to the northern part of Ted Sperling Nature Park, with its kayak rental area, mangrove tunnels and trails, drive back north on Benjamin Franklin Drive and turn right on Taft Drive.

 Address, North Lido Beach Park: 159 Emerson Dr. Sarasota, FL 34236